reeveskeefe/ym_bounds/README.md

 ## Abstract

-This repository contains a constructive proof that demonstrates the existence of a mass gap in four-dimensional pure SU(3) Yang-Mills theory.
-We establish, for a concrete family of blockings $(b,b_t,\tau)$, that the Kotecký–Preiss (KP) norm of centered polymer activities contracts quadratically under a reflection-positive, finite-range renormalization map $\mathcal{R}$:

-$$\eta_{k+1} \le A \eta_k^2, \qquad A \text{ independent of } k$$

-Together with a strong-coupling seed with $\eta_0 \ll 1$, this yields double-exponential decay $\eta_k \to 0$, summability of RG corrections, stability of the area law, a strictly positive string tension, and hence a mass gap via the transfer-operator spectral gap and Osterwalder–Schrader reconstruction.
+This repository contains a constructive proof of the bounds and constants part of our Y-M Mass Gap attempted Solution.

 ## Key Contributions